blindnet-io/product-management/specifications/Privateform-FRD.md

 _Interface_ - PrivateForm Light frontend (UI).

-_Form_ - A form on the web page on PrivateForm Light where Submitters fill their Medical data and Metadata.
+_Form_ - A form on the web page on PrivateForm Light where Submitters fill their data and Metadata.

 _Data_ - Data about data subject, filled by Submitter on the Form

-Metadata - Data related to Submitters and Medical data
+Metadata - Data related to Submitters and data
 * id
 * names
 * email